OWASP/owasp-mastg/tests/android/MASVS-CODE/MASTG-TEST-0x27-1.md

 ## Steps

-1.
+1. Examine the application's code (see @MASTG-TECH-0023)
+2. Look for occurences of WebViews being used and examine if they are configured with a custom `WebViewClient`.
-To test if the app is overriding the default page navigation logic by configuring a `WebViewClient`, search for and inspect the following interception callback functions:
+3. Search for and inspect the following interception callback functions for the `WebViewClient`:

 - `shouldOverrideUrlLoading` allows your application to either abort loading pages with suspicious content by returning `true` or allow the WebView to load the URL by returning `false`.
 Considerations:
     - This method is not called for POST requests.